aery32/aery32/README.md

 - [AVR32006 : Getting started with GCC for AVR32](http://www.atmel.com/Images/doc32074.pdf)

 ## Release notes
+### Changelog for the next release

+- Link with libm by default (a good practice)
+- Add project file for Sublime Text 2
+  - On ST2, select `Project/Open Project...` to open `aery32.sublime-project`.
+Then select `Tools/Build System` and check Aery32.
+Now you can build the project by pressing Ctrl+B. Ctrl+Shift+B programs the board.
+- Remove ADC isready() functions.
+Closes gh-6.
+- Reorganize rtc_init() parameters.
+Closes gh-7.

 ### v0.2

 - Switch to `avr32-g++` and hence to C++